 Broccoli, cabbage, and cauliflower have a chemical component called indole-3-carbinol that can combat breast cancer.

-The drive has opened multiple avenues for cancer patients over the period of 8 years.
+The drive has opened multiple avenues for cancer patients over a period of 9 years.
 It has inspired us to:

 - Organize health camps for preliminary check-ups